mahbubiftekhar/RoboTour/README.md

 ### Specification
-RoboTour provides 4 key features to enhance the user’s experience
+RoboTour provides four key features to enhance the user’s experience

 * **Multi-language support in Human-Robot Interaction via speech and app**
 * **Guides visitors to a specific art piece and points it out to the user**